What initially prompted you to get involved with local government?

 My first introduction to local government was during my grad school mentorship in Norfolk, Virginia.
 This was my first experience working in the trenches with a manager who was also a woman, so the experience resonated with me on an even deeper level.
 I was fascinated by how quickly all the moving parts worked together, from an operational perspective, but it also gave me the opportunity to observe firsthand how engaged residents are in their community.

 The experience was love at first sight for me, and I immediately knew I had made the right decision by pursuing a career in local government.
 I felt a sense of purpose, a calling, if you will, to this profession, because of my inherent desire to know my work makes a tangible difference in enhancing the effectiveness and delivery of services in communities that will last for years, if not, decades.
 How cool is that?

 Why did you want to become a city manager?

-What was the most important part about your job as a City Manager?
+What is the most important part about your job as a Town Manager?

-Which City project are you most proud of during your years as a City Manager?
+Which City project are you most proud of during your experience as a Town Manager?

-What are the greatest challenges facing City Managers in California today?
+What are the greatest challenges facing City Managers today?